 Some of the departures to Aberdeen via Dundee will be by CrossCountry and LNER trains, which call at Edinburgh on route to and from destinations in England.

 One of the daily Edinburgh - Inverness services is also provided by LNER.

 LNER is the exclusive provider of train services between Edinburgh and London King's cross station; the fastest route between the two capitals..

-CrossCountry trains also link Edinburgh Sheffield, Derby, Bristol, Exeter and destinations in south-west England,
+CrossCountry trains also link Edinburgh to Sheffield, Derby, Bristol, Exeter and destinations in south-west England.

 Manchester and now Liverpool are directly connected to Edinburgh by Trans Pennine Express services, but when heading to Manchester, the trains via Preston are faster and they also terminate at Manchester Airport.

 Edinburgh’s central area is served by two stations, Edinburgh is the main station, while Haymarket station, is located at the far west end of the city centre.

 If your final destination is in the western end of the city centre and if your train will be calling at Haymarket, it's worth looking up your final destination in the city, to check whether Haymarket will be more convenient; connecting to the Edinburgh tram route is also more easily done at Haymarket in comparison to Waverley station.